 6. Raglan Sleeves Design:

 Raglan sleeves generally start from the collar and run down to the underarm in a diagonal seam.
 These sleeves are comfortable for tops, t-shirts and any other fitted dresses.
 Raglan sleeves came across different lengths and became more famous for bodycon dresses.

 Well Suited For: T-shirts, bodycon dresses and tops.

 7. Butterfly Sleeves:

-The butterfly sleeve has a puff on the shoulder and slightly loose at the hem.
-It covers the shoulder and some part of the arm.
+The butterfly sleeve has a puff on the shoulder and is slightly loose at the hem.
+It covers the shoulder and some parts of the arm.
 These sleeves are a combination of puffed sleeves and cap sleeves.
-Butterfly sleeves are mostly suitable for dresses with deep neck.
+Butterfly sleeves are mostly suitable for dresses with deep necks.

 Well Suited For: Kurtis, dresses and tops.

 A Bracelet sleeve is a full sleeve that runs to a little extent above the wrist.
 Generally, full-sleeved outfits have a bracelet pattern as they go down below the wrist.
 These are short enough so that you can show off the bracelets that you are wearing!